viviRbi/vyNote/readme.md

 Container | Virtual machine
 ----- | -----
 abstraction of application layer | abstraction of hardware layer containers are lightweight because they do not require an extra load of a hypervisor.
-They run directly within the host’s machine.
+They run directly within the hostÂ’s machine.
 Nospace needed for virtualization | Each VM is a guess OS
 Faster | Requires entire OS to be loaded before starting more secure | less sercure complex usage mechanism | simplier to work with